2020 Poker Industry PRO Predictions: What We Got Right and What We Got Wrong

 A few months later, GGPoker announced GGSquad, a new roster that focuses on content creation and community engagement.
 The roster was led by six poker streamers including Kevin Martin, another former PokerStars and partypoker ambassador, as well as streamer Patrick Tardif, who signed with partypoker back in February 2019.

-Mot all ambassadors continued their tenure with GGPoker.
+Not all ambassadors continued their tenure with GGPoker.
 American professional poker player and topper of All-time Money List Bryn Kenney bid farewell to the company in November.

 Meanwhile, partypoker signed one of its biggest stars, Kevin Hart, as its global ambassador and partner.
 Notably, Hart had previously joined forces with PokerStars, featuring in advertising campaigns alongside Jamaican athlete Usain Bolt.